Table of Contents

 In men, prostate enlargement is the main risk factor for UTI and kidney infection.

 Urinary catheters (Foley catheters) also increase the risk of developing urinary and kidney infections.
-These catheters are used in settings where an individual may not be able to urinate due to paralysis (neurogenic bladder), severe illness, bed bound state, incontinence of urine (inability to hold their urine), or bladder dysfunction.
+These catheters are used in settings where an individual may not be able to urinate due to paralysis (neurogenic bladder), prostate enlargement (BPH), prostate cancer, severe illness, bed bound state, incontinence of urine (inability to hold their urine), or bladder dysfunction.
 Urinary catheters simply provide a physical vehicle for the bacteria from outside to be directly transported into the bladder and the urinary system.

 Kidney stones and structural abnormalities of the urinary system may also cause kidney infection.
 Impaired draining and blockage of urine (urinary retention) may cause bacteria to ascend to the kidney without being washed back down with the urine.
 Any obstruction to the flow of urine can serve as a focus of infection that can spread to other parts of the urinary tract.